anushaggs/protein_translation/README.md

 ### `3_generate_esm_embeddings.py`

 **Description**
 Takes the reference or variant FASTA sequences and computes ESM model embeddings for downstream tasks.
+CPU or GPU task (GPU will automatically get detected by the script).

 **Inputs**
 - FASTA file from `1_extract_ref_sequences.py` or `2_extract_var_sequences.py`